How many people are currently being held in detention centres in Australia?

 Two staff members working in APODs (Alternative Places of Detention) managed by the Department of Home Affairs have so far tested positive for COVID-19, one at Kangaroo Point (Brisbane) in March and another on July 8 at the Mantra (Melbourne).

-People at detention centres are left feeling scared.
-They are forced to share crowded rooms where it is impossible to socially distance and left unable to open their windows so there is little sunlight and no fresh air.
+People at detention centres are left feeling exposed, vulnerable and scared.
+They are forced to share crowded rooms where it is impossible to physically distance and left unable to open their windows so there is little sunlight and no fresh air.
 It’s immoral, unsafe and irresponsible.

 The response from Australian Border Force is still limited to once-off deep cleaning despite record second wave cases in Victoria.

-Yet detention facilities are excluded from these critical public health measures, presumably because they are under the federal jurisdiction of Home Affairs.
+Detention facilities are presumably excluded from these critical public health measures, because they are under the federal jurisdiction of Home Affairs.

-The Federal Government continues to detain approximately 1400 people in 9 detention centres and various APODs in crowded, unventilated spaces where they cannot observe physical distancing from each other or the 60-70 guards and service staff they are exposed to on daily rotation.
+The Federal Government continues to detain approximately 1,400 people in nine detention centres and various APODs in crowded, unventilated spaces where they cannot observe physical distancing from each other or the 60 – 70 guards and service staff they are exposed to on daily rotation.

 Are people transferred here from Manus/Nauru receiving appropriate medical care?